ocrdu/arduino-webinterface-websocket/README.md

 This example will show the interface in your web browser when you point it at the Arduino's IP address  http://x.x.x.99/ , where x.x.x are the first three bytes of the IP addresses of your network.
 If x.x.x.99 is already taken, you need to change the code.

-Almost forgot: if you want to see something happen, put a LED on pin 12 😎.
+Almost forgot: if you want to see something happen, put a LED on pin 12 😎 (but don't pull more than 7mA).

 If you feel like donating for this, you can do so here: http://ocrdu.nl/donations .